brooks-eco/scaling-framework/README.md

 refer included jupyter notebooks.

-`test_framework.ipynb` will install simple test data and run through some example calculations and plots.
+`test_framework.ipynb` will install simple generated test data and run through some example calculations and plots.
+This should run out of the box.
+The helper script `create_test_data.py` generates some simple rectangles (small rectangles within larger rectangles) and includes examples of:

+- using a reclass_map to reclassify the types
+- plotting the spatial hierarchy
+- loading some extra data from CSV
+- calculating area and frequency weighted averages from the base scale up to region scale
+- visualising the results

-`scaling_framework.ipynb` is an application of the framework in the Murray-Darling Basin to scale up from ANAE ecosystem polygons to larger scales represented by Ramsar sites, Directory of Important Wetlands (DIWA), Valleys, and Northern and Southern Basin regions
+WORK IN PROGRESS - `scaling_framework.ipynb` is an application of the framework in the Murray-Darling Basin to scale up from ANAE ecosystem polygons to larger scales represented by Ramsar sites, Directory of Important Wetlands (DIWA), Valleys, and Northern and Southern Basin regions.
+The source data sets are large and not included in this repository

+- Brooks S (2021) Australian National Aquatic Ecosystem (ANAE) Classification of the Murray-Darling Basin v3.0.
+Wetland Polygons.
+Accessed 16 May 2023, [https://fed.dcceew.gov.au/datasets/1e57385ab8374f51b4b518a8cf571dbc/about](https://fed.dcceew.gov.au/datasets/1e57385ab8374f51b4b518a8cf571dbc/about)
+- DAWE (2020) Ramsar Wetlands of Australia.
+Accessed 26 February 2021, [http://www.environment.gov.au/fed/catalog/search/resource/details.page?uuid=%7BF49BFC55-4306-4185-85A9-A5F8CD2380CF%7D](http://www.environment.gov.au/fed/catalog/search/resource/details.page?uuid=%7BF49BFC55-4306-4185-85A9-A5F8CD2380CF%7D)
+- MDBA (2018) Basin-Wide Environmental Watering Strategy Regions for Vegetation Outcomes.
+Accessed 29 June 2025, [https://data.gov.au/data/dataset/basin-wide-environmental-watering-strategy-regions-for-vegetation-outcomes](https://data.gov.au/data/dataset/basin-wide-environmental-watering-strategy-regions-for-vegetation-outcomes).
+- DIWA Directory of Important Wetlands, polygon shapefile (doesn't seem to be accessible any more), [https://www.dcceew.gov.au/water/wetlands/australian-wetlands-database](https://www.dcceew.gov.au/water/wetlands/australian-wetlands-database)

 ## Requirements